-of the group determined by potential conflict with college rules and regulations.
+All groups, new and established, are required to submit a requestfor-recognition form.
+This form, once completed and if approved, will activate the group for the next academic year.
+Campus leadership and activities will evaluate request-for-recognition forms and determine if a group will be recognized or if additional information is necessary for recognition.
+Consideration will be given to the type of activity or purpose of the group, risk, and safety, as well as the viability of the group determined by potential conflict with college rules and regulations.
 Groups may be asked to have a faculty or staff advisor, submit a self-risk activity assessment, and/or complete a student activities risk waiver for participating members of the group.

-If the request for recognition form is not submitted, or supplemental information is not provided, the request for recognition will be not be approved.
+If the request for recognition form is not submitted or additional information is not provided, the request for recognition will be not be approved.
 Unrecognized groups are not allowed to receive college or Community Council funding.
-The group recognition process is held in April for the following academic year.
-Each November there will be an abbreviated process allowing newly formed groups to request recognition.
+The group-recognition process is held in the spring for the following academic year.
+Each November there will be an abbreviated process enabling newly formed groups to request recognition.